bomsn/wp-plugin-rank/README.md

 - Change the constant `WPPR_Name` value to your plugin's name
 - Change the constant `WPPR_Slug` value to your plugin's slug
 - Save the file

+**Note:** This tool uses your plugin tags as search keywords by default.
+If you want to add more keywords, add them to `WPPR_Keywords` in the same file.

 ### Step 2
 - Log into your WordPress site.